Foundations of Reasoning with Uncertainty via Real-valued Logics

 Formalization of the idea of real-valued logics is old and fundamental, going back to the origins of formal logic.
 It is not well known that Boole himself invented a probabilistic logic in the 19th century \cite{boole1854investigation}, where formulas were assigned real values corresponding to probabilities.
 It was used in AI to model the semantics of vague concepts for commonsense reasoning by expert systems \cite{zadeh1975fuzzy}.
 Real-valued logic is used in linguistics to model certain natural language phenomena \cite{novak2008formal}, in hardware design to deal with multiple stable voltage levels \cite{epstein1993multiple}, and in databases to deal with queries that are composed of multiple graded notions, such as the redness of an object, that can range from 0 (``not at all red'') to 1 (``completely red'') \cite{fagin2003optimal}.
-Despite all this, while definitions of logical correctness and power (generally, soundness and completeness) are well established and corresponding procedures for \emph{theorem proving} having those properties are abundant for classical logics, to our knowledge and to the knowledge of experts we consulted in the field, the equivalents for real-valued logics (where the values can take arbitrarily values between 0 and 1) have not been established to date.
-We show these basic equivalents for the first time.
+Despite all this, while definitions of logical correctness and power (generally, soundness and completeness) are well established and corresponding procedures for \emph{theorem proving} having those properties are abundant for classical logics, the equivalents for real-valued logics (where the values can take arbitrarily values between 0 and 1) are rather limited.

-\paragraph{This paper.} We define a novel class of sentences that capture the interactions between the values of various components.
-We then give a \emph{sound and complete axiomatization for real-valued logic, including the use of weights}.
-Usual complete axiomatizations of real-valued logic deal only with valid formulas, that is, formulas with truth value 1.
-Thus, they infer only valid real-valued logic formulas.
-(See, for example, H\'ajek's book \cite{hajek2013metamathematics}.)
-Furthermore, they do not allow weights.
-By contrast, our axiomatization deals with formulas with arbitrary values in \([0, 1]\) and allows weights.
+\paragraph{This paper.} In this paper, there are two levels of logic.
+In the ``inner'' layer, we have formulas of the real-valued logic with its logical connectives.
+In this inner layer, we shall use $\amp$ for ``and'' and $\veebar$ for ``or'', as is done in \cite{hajek1998metamathematics}.
+In the ``outer'' layer, we have a novel class of sentences about the inner real-valued logic (such as saying which truth values a given real-valued formula may attain).
+For these sentences (which take on only the classical values 0 and 1 for False and True, respectively), we make use of the traditional logical symbols $\land$ for ``and'' and $\lor$ for ``or''.
+We remark that, somewhat confusingly, the symbols $\land$ and $\lor$ are often used in real-valued logics for weaker versions of ``and'' and ``or'' than that given by $\amp$ and $\veebar$, which we do not have need to discuss in this paper.